Guthrie Featherstone in a disco in a tiger-print shirt.

 Guthrie Featherstone could fill a whole page.
-Highlights include frantically trying to lose a golf match against an influential judge in an early series, inadvertently invoking the wrath of feminist groups in "Rumpole and the Tap End" (and his later, equally disastrous attempts to extricate himself), and being tricked by Rumpole into inadvertently threatening a judge's strike in "Rumpole and the Summer of Discontent."
+Highlights include frantically trying to lose a golf match against an influential judge in an early series, getting a legitimate massage for an elbow injury then spending the rest of the episode trying to avoid being implicated in a scandal involving massage parlours that were secretly "knocking shops", inadvertently invoking the wrath of feminist groups in "Rumpole and the Tap End" (and his later, equally disastrous attempts to extricate himself), and being tricked by Rumpole into inadvertently threatening a judge's strike in "Rumpole and the Summer of Discontent."

 A related real life CMOF: In Edinburgh, off the high street, there is a pub called The Advocate which uses a portrait of Rumpole on its sign.
 Under the portrait hangs the legend: Called to the Bar.

 The entire exchange where Claude Erskine-Brown interviews Dave Inchcape (as per the Mistaken for Gay entry on the main page).
 Dave is trying to tell him about his experience as a barrister, but due to a misunderstanding Erskine-Brown thinks he's trying telling him about his experiences being gay leading to obvious confusion.